elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 calling the next.
 This allows plugins to depend on the API's returned from other plugins.

-With the current design, a single lifecycle method or context provider that blocks will block all of Kibana from starting up.
+With the current design, a single lifecycle method that blocks will block all of Kibana from starting up.
+Similarly, a blocking context provider will block all the handlers that depend on that context.
 Plugins (including legacy plugins) rely heavily on this blocking behaviour to ensure that all conditions required for their plugin's operation are met before their plugin is started and exposes it's API's.
 This means a single plugin with a network error that